Part V

 For many, the spiritual path begins with a lifelong sense of being “out of sync” with the world.

-A late diagnosis of Autism, ADHD, or another neurodivergence acts as a seismic shift in self-understanding.
+A late diagnosis of Autism, ADHD, or another neurodivergence can be a turning point in self-understanding.
 It offers a neurological key that unlocks a lifetime of confusion.

 It is not about receiving a label.